tpaviot/ProcessScheduler/README.md

 [![slack](https://img.shields.io/badge/slack-ProcessScheduler-brightgreen)](https://join.slack.com/t/processscheduler/shared_invite/zt-pa152rki-126YyMsuLNxhOv_suqKtkQ)

 # ProcessScheduler
 A python library to compute resource-constrained task schedules.
-Express your scheduling problem in terms of tasks, resources and constraints, ProcessScheduler suggests one/the best schedule that satisfies the requirements.
+Express your scheduling problem in terms of tasks, resources and constraints, ProcessScheduler computes one/the best schedule that satisfies the requirements.

 The computation is based on a set of constraints expressed under the form of first-order logic assertions.
 Problem solving is performed by the SAT/SMT [Z3 Theorem Prover](https://github.com/Z3Prover/z3).